sarmedmujaddid/RivertyAssessment/README.md

 # Method Descriptions

+## Request and Response Handling

-## 1. CallServiceRequestAndFetchResponse
+### 1. CallServiceRequestAndFetchResponse

-- Purpose: Sends API requests based on details from APIDescription.json.
+- Purpose: This method is used to extract all values of a service from ServiceDescription.json file, and pass those parameters to Helper_Services_Rest > CallRequest method which will actually execute the API request and return the responseSends API requests based on details from APIDescription.json.
   - Inputs: serviceName (e.g., GETLatest).
   - Output: API response is stored for further validation.

+### 2. HitServiceRequestAndReturnResponse

+- Purpose: This method allows the user to handle API calls dynamically and call various HTTP methods (Get/Post/Put/Post/Patch/Delete request).
+  - :param method: Type of request.Get or Post etc..
+  - :param url: Request URL
+  - :param headers: Headers to call a request (dictionary)
+  - :param payload: payload object
+  - :param authToken: bearer token
+  - :param timeout: (optional) How long to wait for the server to send response
+  - :return: response - response object generated on calling a request

+## Verification Methods

-## 2. VerifyStatusCodeFromResponse
+### 3. VerifyStatusCodeFromResponse

-- Purpose: Validates that the API response status code matches the expected value.
+- Purpose: This method verifies if the provided API response matches the expected status code.
+  - :param response: response of type IRestResponse
-- Inputs: statusCode (e.g., 200).
+  - :param statusCode: statusCode of type int
+  - :return: boolean
+  - Examples: VerifyOkResponse(response, 200)

-## 3. VerifyResponse
+### 4. VerifyResponse

 - Purpose: Confirms specific content (like success flags, currency rates, and error codes) exists in the response payload.
   - Inputs: eResponse (expected response content).

-## 4. HitServiceRequestAndReturnResponse
-- Purpose: Handles API calls dynamically, supporting various HTTP methods and headers.
+## JSON Data Extraction

+### 5. GetValueFromJsonKeyPath

+- Retrieves a value from a JSON file based on the provided key path (e.g., root/level1/level2/key).
+Returns the value as a dictionary.

+### 6. GetServiceDescriptionFromJsonFile

+- Fetches the complete service description for a specific API from a JSON file, including method, URL, headers, query parameters, and payload.

+## Directory and Path Utilities

+### 7. FetchServicesDescriptionDirPath()

+- Returns the path to the APIDescription directory where service descriptions are stored.

+### 8. FetchServicePayloadPath()

+- Returns the path to the Payloads directory where JSON payload files are stored.

 # Example Test Scenarios
 ### Feature: Currency Conversion API Testing